-9 General Discussion
+9. General discussion

 Much research in psychology and linguistics has focused on identifying the mechanisms that are at play in the course of lexical development in young children.
 A major source of debate among researchers is the relative contribution of specific biases and constraints on the one hand, and the properties of the input on the other.
-Whereas some researchers strongly believe in the necessity of special biases for word learning (e.g., Behrend, 1990; Markman and Wachtel, 1988; Golinkoff et al., 1992), others argue that word meanings are learned through general cognitive mechanisms (e.g., Bloom, 2000; Tomasello, 2003).
+Whereas some researchers strongly believe in the necessity of special biases for word learning (e.g., Behrend, 1990; Golinkoff et al., 1992; Markman & Wachtel, 1998), others argue that word meanings are learned through general cognitive mechanisms (e.g., Bloom, 2000; Tomasello, 2003).
 The computational experiments presented in this article provide new insights into this matter.
 Our word learning model does not include any of the suggested biases or constraints, nor does it incorporate any explicit developmental changes in the underlying learning mechanism.
-Results of our experiments (presented in Sections 5-8) thus suggest that much about word meanings can be learned from naturally-occurring utterances.
-In all cases, our model exhibits behaviours similar to those observed in children, with similar developmental patterns that naturally emerge as a result of processing more data.
+Results of our experiments (presented in Sections 5-8) thus suggest that much about word meanings can be learned from naturally occurring utterances.
+Our model exhibits a range of behaviors similar to those observed in children, with similar developmental patterns that naturally emerge as a result of processing more data.

-Our model adopts a flexible view of word meaning: instead of establishing a rigid mapping between a word and a meaning element (as in, e.g. Siskind, 1996), the model learns a word's meaning as a probability distribution over all meaning elements encountered in the input.
-The model is also probabilistic with respect to the learning algorithm it incorporates: it implements a probabilistic interpretation of the cross-situational learning mechanism.
-The probabilistic nature of the model, together with the model's incrementality, make it robust to noise and uncertainty in the input (as shown in Section 5).
+Our model adopts a flexible view of word meaning: Instead of establishing a rigid mapping between a word and a meaning element, the model learns a word meaning as a probability distribution over all meaning elements encountered in the input.
+The model is also probabilistic with respect to the learning algorithm it incorporates: It implements a probabilistic and incremental interpretation of the cross-situational learning mechanism.
+For each input-an utterance paired with a scene representation-the model uses any knowledge acquired thus far about possible meanings of the words in the utterance to form an alignment probability between them and the meaning elements in the scene.
+It then updates the meaning probabilities to reflect the current strength of alignment between words and meaning elements in the scene.
+The probabilistic nature of the model, together with the model's incrementality, makes it robust to noise and uncertainty in the input (as shown in Section 5).
 The model can easily revise an incorrectly learned word-meaning mapping that has resulted from a noisy input, by the natural adjustment of its probabilities in response to more input.
-Referential uncertainty - when meaning elements irrelevant to the utterance appear in the scene representation - is handled as a result of the interaction between the two types of probabilistic knowledge (alignment and meaning probabilities) acquired over time.
-We expect that the irrelevant meaning elements do not regularly co-occur with any given word (in contrast to the relevant elements).
+Referential uncertainty-when meaning elements irrelevant to the utterance appear in the scene representation-is handled as a result of the interaction between the two types of probabilistic knowledge (alignment and meaning probabilities) acquired over time.
+We expect that irrelevant meaning elements do not regularly co-occur with any given word (in contrast to relevant elements).
 Thus, the association between an irrelevant meaning element and a word (reflected in the meaning probability of the word) is expected to be low.
 Since the alignments for an utterance-scene pair are calculated from the meaning probabilities, those between a word (in the utterance) and an irrelevant meaning element (in the scene) will be weak.
 This way, the model implicitly marks the irrelevant meaning elements in the scene by not strongly aligning them with any of the words in the utterance.